jeffpatton1971/armtemplates/welcome.md

 - 08/02 : Added the domainjoin extension
 - 08/02 : Updated loadBalancer template to accomodate both public and private load balancers
 - 08/01 : Added support for passing datadisk names
+- 08/01 : Added caching support to the build schema